Former sales manager secures injunction against pet food supplier

 Counsel said her client was well known in the greyhound sector, had increased product sales and had earned a promotion during his tenure with the company.

-He said in a sworn statement that in 2017 he was informed by Head Office not to be present in his office and to remove sales books and associated documentation when revenues officials carried out an inspection at the office where he was based.
+He said in a sworn statement that in 2017 he was informed by head office not to be present in his office and to remove sales books and associated documentation when Revenue officials carried out an inspection at the office where he was based.

-As a result of the publications Mr Flannery from Ballinakill, Eyrecourt, Co Galway, secured an injunction against the two companies, and the firm’s owner Mr Basil Thompson.
+As a result of the publications Mr Flannery, from Ballinakill, Eyrecourt, Co Galway, secured an injunction against the two companies and the firm’s owner, Basil Thompson.